-RALEIGH, NC (September 17, 2018) — The N.C.
+RALEIGH, NC (September 20, 2019) — The N.C.
 Wildlife Resources Commission will implement Delayed Harvest Trout Waters regulations on 36 trout waters in 20 western North Carolina counties on Oct.
-1. Prior to Oct.
-1, Hatchery Supported Trout Waters regulations apply to these waters.
+1.

 The Wildlife Commission stocks Delayed Harvest Trout Waters from fall through spring with high densities of trout to increase anglers’ chances of catching fish.
 Delayed Harvest Trout Waters, posted with diamond-shaped, black-and-white signs, are popular fishing destinations for anglers who enjoy catch-and-release trout fishing.

 The Commission reminds anglers fishing Delayed Harvest Trout Waters to help prevent the spread of aquatic nuisance species, such as whirling disease, gill lice and didymo, by: